-“Shandy Hops the Border: Rethinking the Politics of Sentimentality.”
+“The Poetics of the Passport in A Sentimental Journey.”
 Sterne, Tristram, Yorick: Tercentenary Essays on Laurence Sterne, ed.
-Peter de Voogd, Judith Hawley, and Melvyn New (forthcoming)
+Peter de Voogd, Judith Hawley, and Melvyn New (University of Delaware Press, 2015).

 “Democracy, Give or Take?”
 Humanity: An Interdisciplinary Journal of Human Rights (University of Pennsylvania), March 2014.

 “A Monster’s Right to Have Rights,” Biblion: The Afterlife of Shelley and Frankenstein (New York Public Library), 2011.

 “Speech Act Theory,” The Blackwell Encyclopedia of Theory and Literary Criticism, ed Gregory Castle.
 (Mass: Wiley-Blackwell, 2011).

 HUM 497 - Tristram Shandy

 ENGL 202 – Literary Theory

 ENGL 201 - Close Reading